gregsdennis/coding-for-smarties/published/2015/03/13/Implicit Interfaces.md

 public implicit interface INotifyingEnumerable : IEnumerable, INotifyCollectionChanged {}
 ```

 and remove your custom class altogether.
-Qapla’!
+Qapla'!

 ## A Final Take

 There is some debate as to whether empty interfaces should be allowed or have a place in applications.
-Usually they’re little more than marker interfaces.
+Usually they're little more than marker interfaces.
 On occasion, they can be helpful with DI containers such as Castle.Windsor.
-Other than that, I think they’re fairly useless.
+Other than that, I think they're fairly useless.

 This feature proposal gives true purpose and utility to empty interfaces.

-Next time, I’ll respond to a post which suggested a coding practice that made me cringe.
+Next time, I'll respond to a post which suggested a coding practice that made me cringe.